SamuelBertman/SDRP/README.md

 # SDRP: Self-Healing Polymers for Space Habitats

 ## Project Overview
 In Martian environments, inflatable habitats are at risk of damage due to the extreme environmental conditions which could pose risk to the crew in such habitats.
 This project explores the design and simulation of a light-activated self-healing polymer composite that is able to mitigate the damage caused by Martian conditions.
-The simulations show the effect of the micrometeoroid damage, radiation, temperature and oxidation on the polymer and the healing process triggered subsequently by light with an overall aim of net reduction damage over time in comparison to non-healing materials.
+The simulations show the effect of the micrometeoroid damage on the polymer and the healing process triggered subsequently by light with an overall aim of net reduction damage over time in comparison to non-healing materials.
 This research could help with the development of advanced materials that would improve habitat durability increasing duration and safety of human missions on mars.

 ## Research Question
 Can I design and model a light-activated self-healing polymer composite tailored for damage repair in inflatable space habitats on Mars?